An angle in standard position has its terminal side passing throu... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-An angle in standard position has its terminal side passing through the point on the unit circle.
-Estimate the measure of this angle to the nearest one-half radian.
+An angle in standard position has its terminal side passing through the point with coordinates .
+Which of the following is the measure of the angle in degrees?

 Watch next